acritelli/aws-labs/lab_5_create_RR_and_AMI.md

 5. Create the read replica.
 This may take several minutes.
 6. Once the read replica has been deployed, record the relevant information in the lab documentation section.

-**Question:** When deploying the read replica, there was an option for enhanced monitoring.
-This option was also present when deploying the original RDS instance.
-Explain what Enhanced Monitoring can provide.
-What is the difference between using Enhanced Monitoring verus the standards CloudWatch metrics that could be collected?

-**Question:** Should read replicas be used for increased availability or increased database performance?

-**Question:** Imagine that you create a read replca for your application, but later discover that you would like to use the instance as a normal database with read and write permissions.
-How can you achieve this?

 ## Step 2: Modify the web application to use the read replica

 We must now configure the web app on our existing EC2 instance to use the read replica.
 We will revert this configuration back once we have created the AMI for our publicly accessible auto scaling group.